 Students will treat the Business Improvement Project presentation as if they were making a formal presentation to the company’s Board of Directors or Executive Management team and will have just 15 minutes to make their case on why the project should be funded.
 In doing so, students should:

 - Demonstrate the relevance of the project to the company’s strategic plan

 - Clearly state why the requested investment is a good investment for the owner

 - Show how the owner and key stakeholders will be able to monitor the progress of the investment toward an acceptable return

-- Students should plan the presentation for 15 minutes and allow for an additional 5 minutes of questions.
-The standard speaking guideline is 3 minutes per slide, so the general rule should be about 4-6 slides.
+- Prepare to present their project for 15 minutes, and allow for an additional five minutes of questions.
+The standard speaking guideline is three minutes per slide, so students should aim for including four to six slides in their presentation.

 Business Improvement Project Competition

 Every student enrolled in the class will participate in the Business Improvement Project competition, which will be held on the final afternoon of the third visit.
 Each student will submit a written Management Report and a PowerPoint or similar type of presentation to present their Business Improvement Projects.
 The first round competition will be in groups of five students with judging done by attending sponsors, the NRHA Retail Leadership Institute Advisory Board and program faculty.
 Winners from each small group in the first round will then present to the entire class, attending sponsors and guests.
 Each of these students presenting as finalists will receive special recognition.